OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 </div>
 ```

-In the html file, you can see we are making use of `mat-dialog, mat-input, mat-select` from the `Angular Material`.
+In the HTML file, you can see we are making use of `mat-dialog, mat-input, mat-select` from the `Angular Material`.
 You need to import them as we did earlier in our `material.module.ts` file.
 We will need the `FormsModule ` from `@angular/forms` in order to operate on our form.
 Import that into the `src/app/app.module.ts` file
 and add it to the `imports` property of `@NgModule` as usual.

 Add some stylesheet to the `post-dialog-component.css` as;